-The County developed contractor oversight language and added it to the contracts for several departments.
+The County developed contractor oversight language and added it to the contacts for several departments.
 The departments include Public Works, Engineering Services, and New Projects.

-The language reads:
+The County also used the MS4 Stormwater Forum to gather examples of how other MS4s are incorporating contractor oversight in their contracts.
+The County also obtained a sample contract language from Tarrant County.